zaz/Quantas-git-hooks/README.md

 (use `chmod +x`).

-`post-receive` will run `make run` on any code pushed on the `run` branch, and commit the results and tag them with `results`.
-This commit is not added to the `run` branch, but can be fetched with `git fetch --tags`.
+`post-receive` will run `make run` on any code pushed on the `run` branch, and commit the results.
+This commit is not added to the `run` branch.